Dual-threat quarterback: Increased frequency (1980s−1990s)

 During the 1980s and 90s, dual-threat quarterbacks were more frequently seen than in previous decades.
 Randall Cunningham and Steve Young were prominent rushing quarterbacks during this era.
 Cunningham was able to exceed Young in statistical regards.
 On October 18, 1992, Cunningham surpassed Tarkenton's record for career rushing yards by a quarterback.
 Following the 2001 NFL season, Cunningham retired with a then-record 4,928 rushing yards.
 Despite Cunningham having more rushing yards, Young held the record for most career rushing touchdowns by a quarterback (43) until being surpassed by Cam Newton in 2016.

 There is debate as to whether Young or Cunningham was the better rushing quarterback.
-CraveOnline writes that, although, "there may be two others [Vick and Cunningham] that hold an edge to Steve Young in amount of yards rushed, career wise, by a QB but make no mistake about it, if you are a QB that can run, then Young is who you want to emulate," adding that, Young, "had the rare gift of explosive speed combined with deadly accuracy."
-As for Cunningham, Jeff Darlington, an NFL Media reporter, writes, "True, Steve Young had legs that merited the respect of defenders.
+In 2011, CraveOnline wrote that although Cunningham and Michael Vick ranked above Young in career rushing yards for a quarterback, the latter would be preferable to emulate "if you are a QB that can run", adding that Young "had the rare gift of explosive speed combined with deadly accuracy."
+As for Cunningham, NFL media reporter Jeff Darlington wrote "Steve Young had legs that merited the respect of defenders.
 But Cunningham ...
 Cunningham was different.
 And today's quarterbacks know it."
-Darlington adds to his point by referring to an anecdote from Robert Griffin III, a 2010s rushing quarterback, in which Griffin III would watch Cunningham's highlights with his father.
-Griffin III elaborates, "We'd watch how well he moved in the pocket to avoid defenders and make plays -- not just with his legs, but with his arm.
+Darlington added to his point by referring to an anecdote from Robert Griffin III, a 2010s rushing quarterback, who would watch Cunningham's highlights with his father.
+Griffin III elaborates, "We'd watch how well he moved in the pocket to avoid defenders and make plays—not just with his legs, but with his arm.
 He was one of the first true game-changers the league saw."

-In addition to Cunnhingham and Young, John Elway, Steve McNair, and Kordell Stewart, were also considered dynamic running quarterbacks of the 1980s and 1990s.
-Elway appeared in 5 Super Bowls and holds the record of most rushing TDs by any quarterback in the Super Bowl.
+In addition to Cunningham and Young, John Elway, Steve McNair, and Kordell Stewart were also considered dynamic running quarterbacks of the 1980s and 1990s.
+Elway appeared in five Super Bowls and holds the record of most rushing TDs by any quarterback in the Super Bowl.